 Holidays are a sad and lonely time for a lot of people.
-One way we can honor Christ at Christmas is to be His hands and feet to those in need.
+One way we can honor Christ at Christmas is to be His hands and feet to those in need by thinking of others at Christmastime.

 Brainstorm ways you can share God’s love by encouraging those who need it most.
 Here are a few of our family’s favorite ideas to get you started: